 DISPLAY THE DOCUMENT

 Once the application is accepted, we’ll email you your eVisa approval letter, which must be printed and shown to the immigration officers upon arrival along with your negative PCR test result.

-See the FAQs for up-to-date information on quarantine requirements.
+See the FAQs for information on the quarantine requirements for Djibouti.

 ABOUT COVID-19 SELF-TESTING